VegaDeftwing/opinionatedguide/opinionatedmusic.md

 > Zoomed in view of the snipped, showing the individual points in the sample

 Samples are also, sort of ironically, made of samples.
 But these words mean two different things in that sentence.
-The sample of sound is made up digitally of a bunch of different points in a wave, usually captured ~44 thousand times a second- whatever the sampling rate is (commonly 44.1, 48, or 96 - You may want to read up on the Nyquist Theorm<a class="ptr">(1)</a>).
+The sample of sound is made up digitally of a bunch of different points in a wave, usually captured ~44 thousand times a second- whatever the sampling rate is (commonly 44.1, 48, or 96 <a class="ptr">(1)</a>).
 This is what gives us the image above, where the originally pretty smooth looking wave, when zoomed in, we can see is made of these discrete points.
 This is particularly relevant to making music for multiple reasons:

 * When change the speed/pitch by a non integer value, we have to 'interpolate' extra points into this.
 * When we slow down or make a sample lower pitch there's only so much data to use, at really low pitches the wave will start to sound sort of low-fi